mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 tags: [""]
 ---

-## 1 What Kind of Security Controls are Available in the Mendix Cloud?
+## 1 What Kind of Security Controls Are Available in the Mendix Cloud?

 Security controls for the Mendix Cloud include various levels of encryption, TLS, access restrictions, and node settings and permissions.
 The sections below describe these security controls in detail.